rufusrizzo/n1mm_view_radio/esp8266/Readme.md

 ## Arduino IDE
 I've added so many libraries to my Arduino IDE, make sure you add everything in the include statements at the top of the file.
+### Identify the I2C address
+Load this file:
+identify_i2c_addr.ino

+It will print the I2C address of your display on the serial line.